mmmhdp/dlc/README.md

 # dlc
-dlc course noteboosk and project
+dlc course notebooks and a final project